When to Use a Scissor Lift Harness 2026

 - Position the scissor lift so it won’t move away from the work platform.

 - Stand on the work platform — not the guardrails — at all times.
-Use caution when approaching the guardrails, and make sure you never lean over the guardrails to perform work; always move the base of the scissor lift to accommodate a different configuration.
+Use caution when approaching the guardrails, and never lean over them to perform work; always move the base of the scissor lift to accommodate a different configuration.

 - Keep a firm stance with both feet on the platform floor.